wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

-Being able to measure the *accuracy* of your prediction team is a key benefit of forecasting.
-You are not simply guessing whether an action will happen and then not measuring (or not being able to measure) if you were correct as is the case in the traditional risk matrix approach.
-In our methodology each prediction will be concluded as correct or incorrect at the end of the time period (in our case 12 months, or as soon as the outcome occurs) and their prediction accuracy scored using the Brier Score formula.
-If, after a period of learning/induction training our forecasters are not showing reasonably accurate results, then they should be removed from the program.
-If they are predicting events accurately, we know that we have accurate predictions of risk!
+Being able to measure the *accuracy* of your prediction team is a key benefit of forecasting when compared to a traditional risk matrix approach.
+In our methodology each prediction will be concluded as correct or incorrect at the end of the period (in our case 12 months, or as soon as the outcome occurs) and prediction accuracy scored using the [Brier Score](https://en.wikipedia.org/wiki/Brier_score) formula.
+If, after a period of learning/induction training our forecasters are showing accurate results, we know that we have accurate predictions of risk!
+If they are inaccurate in their predictions we might want to consider why that might be.
+What might be influencing their beliefs, do they need extra or improved training or are there underlying issues that aren't transparent?

 ## What does it look like in practice?